yimingc9/PhysiFormer/README.md

 ```

 This runs `indistri_examples/rigid` as all rigid materials and `indistri_examples/soft` as all elastic materials.
 It writes inference-only renders as `inference.mp4`.
-Ground truth for each example are rendered with blender and present.
+Ground truth for each example rendered with blender are present.

 Run OOD inference for generalization to complex geometries: